TULiberalArts/Religion/pages/home.md

 title: Home
 permalink: /
 description: >-
   Study religion at Temple University.
 We offer courses in all major religions, with an emphasis on the comparison and intersection of their traditions.
 keywords: >-
-  department of religion, comparative religion, temple university, buddhist studies, islamic studies, christian studies
+  Temple Department of Religion, graduate program in religion, PhD in Religion, MA in Religion
 layout: home
 feature: false
 feature-title: null